Grundisburgh: Notable buildings

 There are 27 listed buildings in Grundisburgh, including one Grade I and one Grade II* building.

 Basts, just to the east of the church, is a Tudor building, built around 1520 by salter Thomas Awall.
 The father of his wife, Alice, was the master cook to Edward IV and Henry VII.

 St Mary's Church is the largest place of worship in the village and is of the Church of England denomination.
 The existence of the church is recorded in 1254.
 The earliest parts of St Mary's Church, which is a Grade I listed building, date from approximately 1300 but it was enlarged in the 15th century with the addition of a clerestory.
 Within the church itself is a fine Suffolk hammerbeam roof and a mural of St Christopher dating from the 14th century, which is the largest of its type in the county.

-The second expansion of the church came in 1527 when Thomas Awall built - or renovated - the Lady Chapel.
-A distinctive feature of the church is the 18th-century brick tower built between 1731 and 1732 at the bequest of Robert Thinge, who has a commemorative plaque within the tower.
-The Tower also is the home of the Millennium Time Capsule that was sealed into the wall in 2000.
+The second expansion of the church came in 1527 when Thomas Awall built – or renovated – the Lady Chapel.
+A distinctive feature of the church is the 18th-century brick tower built between 1731 and 1732 according to the bequest of Robert Thinge, who has a commemorative plaque within the tower.
+The Tower also is the home of a Millennium Time Capsule that was sealed into the wall in 2000.
 Three towers have been planned for Grundisburgh church: the original 14th-century flint tower, the current 18th-century tower, and a 19th-century plan to clad the brickwork in flint and raise a spire on top of it.

 Grundisburgh Baptist Chapel was built in 1798 and is one of the earliest dissenting religious buildings in the area.
 It is situated on the edge of the village and has been widely refurbished over the last few years.
 This included replacing the historic wooden pews with seats.

 Post Mill Gardens marks the location of a post mill built in 1807 which worked until 1930 when the remains were made part of a house.
 Another mill, a miniature smock mill, stood a short distance north-west of the post mill from c.1885 until its demolition in about 1957.